 The Rx: Try swapping out your indoor workout for an outdoor workout a few times a week.

 You're Over-Supplementing With Calcium

 One of the biggest mistakes women make is to over-supplement with calcium without balancing it with magnesium, says Carolyn Dean, MD, ND, founder of RNA Reset.
 "When women consume too much calcium without sufficient magnesium, not only will it create stress within the body, but the excess calcium will not be utilized correctly and may become toxic, because magnesium is essential for the absorption and metabolism of calcium," she says.
 Too much calcium and too little magnesium can cause some forms of arthritis, kidney stones, osteoporosis and calcification of the arteries, potentially leading to cardiovascular disease.

-The Remedy Rx: Before you start taking any vitamins or supplements, speak to your physician.
+The Rx: Before you start taking any vitamins or supplements, speak to your physician.
 Have them recommend a balanced regimen specific to your individual healthcare needs.

 You're Not Getting Enough Sleep

 Everyone knows that sleep is crucial for feeling your best, but many people don't realize that not getting enough can seriously impact your overall physical and mental health.
 "Lack of sleep puts stress on the body and depletes the body of the anti-stress mood mineral — magnesium — as well as other mood-enhancing nutrients such as B1.
 This may result in mood swings, grumpiness, lack of energy, fatigue, depression and anxiety," says Dean.
 Serotonin, the feel-good brain chemical that's boosted by some medications, depends on magnesium for its production and function.
 "Lack of sleep will also affect your energy levels, your concentration levels and cognitive function," she says.